ProspectPyxis/GeMatrix/index.md

 Unfortunately, as this bot is still in rapid development and has no host, you cannot add this bot to your server yet.
 You *can* self host the bot, though - please see the GitHub repository readme on how to do so!

+## Getting started

+Confused on how to use the bot?
+Read [this page](pages/guide.md) for a quickstart guide on how to get a game running!

 ## Commands

 You may find the commands list [here](pages/commands.md).
 You may also run the command `help` without any parameters to output the commands list to a channel.